Information Regarding Unclaimed Funds

 The Court may only disburse unclaimed funds to the rightful owner upon full proof of the right thereto.
 Therefore, the following forms and documentation are required:

-1. An Application for Payment of Unclaimed Funds.
+1. An Application for Payment of Unclaimed Funds and Notice of Opportunity to Object.
 Include the case name and number.
 If the funds were deposited for joint claimants, both must sign the application.
 Be sure to complete the certificate of service.

 2. Proposed Order to Pay or Deny Unclaimed Funds to Claimant.
 If anyone holding a power of attorney on behalf of the entity entitled to the funds has filed the application: